I enjoy listening to music and writing about my favorite songs.

 3. 'We Are the Champions," by Queen

 This power ballad written by Freddie Mercury is one of the most famous songs of all time.

 Fun fact: A group of researchers actually concluded that "We Are the Champions" is the catchiest pop song of all time.
-The scientists based their judgement off of four key elements that correlate with how strongly people feel inspired to sing along with a song.
+The scientists based their judgment on four key elements that correlate with how strongly people feel inspired to sing along with a song.

 This was actually written to be part of a soundtrack.
 It was featured in the film Robin Hood: Prince of Thieves.

-Fun fact: it was nominated for an Academy Award for Best Song in 1991, but lost to "Beauty and the Beast."
+Fun fact: This song was nominated for an Academy Award for Best Song in 1991, but lost to "Beauty and the Beast."